danhphan/git-tutorial/3-github.md

 ## Exercise 4: GitHub pull requests

-For this exercise you will have to pair up with your neighbour, which we will name Alice.
+For this exercise you will have to pair up with your neighbor, which we will name Alice.
 (And your name is Bob, in keeping with the computer science literature.)
 Decide now who will be Bob and who will be Alice in the pair.

 As Bob, you should delete your "pycalc" repository on GitHub (this is done under "Settings" in the right-hand menu).
-You've realised that Alice has her own version and that you can both save effort by collaborating on this project.
+You've realized that Alice has her own version and that you can both save effort by collaborating on this project.

 You've been wanting to do some arithmetic on some data, but the first